MAGAJIco/Flashscore--study-app/replit.md

 ## Overview
 Sports Central is a production-ready monorepo sports prediction and community platform built with Next.js (Frontend), Fastify (Backend), and FastAPI (ML Service).
 It features AI-powered predictions, live scores, interactive experiences, and community rewards.
 The platform provides a comprehensive multi-sport experience inspired by FlashScore, incorporating real-time data, personalized content, and engaging user interfaces.
 Key capabilities include multi-sport browsing, live scorecards with AI insights, an authentication system with age verification, and Kids Mode for educational sports content.
 The project aims to offer a robust, engaging, and AI-powered sports hub.

+## Recent Changes
+**October 29, 2025**: Enhanced Interactive Features Implementation
+- Fully integrated SearchBar, HelpCenter, SettingsPanel, and UserProfileDropdown into GoogleNavBar with proper state management
+- Updated main page to use EnhancedLiveCarousel instead of regular LiveCarousel for auto-scroll and pause-on-hover functionality
+- All interactive modals now properly wired with backdrop click handlers and smooth animations
+- Fixed Next.js revalidate export issue that was causing runtime errors
+- Verified all enhanced animations (shimmer, scale-in, fade-in) are functioning correctly
+- All changes architect-reviewed and approved with zero critical issues

 ## User Preferences
 - **Coding Style**: Clean, modular, production-ready code
 - **Architecture**: Feature-based monorepo structure